What is anaphylaxis?

 - Uniphasic reactions have symptoms that get rapidly worse, but once treated, the symptoms go and then do not return.

-- Biphasic reactions may be mild or severe to start with and then appear to disappear before symptoms increase, with breathing and blood pressure problems.
+- Biphasic reactions may be mild or severe to start with and then appear to disappear before symptoms increasingly get worse.

 Anaphylaxis is an extreme allergic response.
 Allergies occur when the immune system overreacts to a substance that it wrongly perceives as a threat.
 These substances are called allergens or triggers.
 Some people are sensitive to one or more allergens.

-Good to know: Even a minute amount of an allergen can trigger an allergic reaction.
+Good to know: Even a very small amount of an allergen can trigger an allergic reaction.

-This sets off a series of events which cause the body to lose control of its vital functions, the respiratory and/or cardiovascular system.
+This sets off a series of events which cause the body to experience problems with and potentially even lose control of its vital functions, the respiratory and/or cardiovascular system.
 The blood vessels widen, which leads to a drop in blood pressure.
 The tissues in the airways swell, which causes difficulty breathing and may completely block the airways.
-If air cannot be taken into the lungs, the blood cannot be oxygenated.
-Oxygenated blood is needed so that the cells of organs, such as the brain, can work.
+If air cannot reach the lungs, the blood cannot get essential oxygen.
+Oxygen-rich blood is needed so that all cells and organs, such as the brain and heart, can work properly.
 The heart muscle needs oxygen so that it can pump blood around the body.
-Once one major organ system starts to falter, the others become strained, potentially leading to failure of multiple organs and mortality.
+Once one major organ system starts to falter, the others become strained, potentially leading to failure of multiple organs.
+Organ failure may be life-threatening.

 - Certain foods, including nuts, shellfish, eggs, some fruits